-The Department of English Studies has three main sections: language, literature and linguistics.
-All three sections are essential to the department, and all have their own staff.
-Students doing English Studies as a main subject (major, Hauptfach) take courses in all three areas.
+The Department of English Studies has four main sections: Language, Literature, Linguistics and Teaching English as a Foreign/Second Language (TEFL).
+All four sections are essential to the department, and all have their own staff.
+Students doing English Studies as a main subject (major, Hauptfach) take courses in all areas except TEFL.
 Students doing a subsidiary subject (minor, Nebenfach) take courses in language and literature or language and linguistics.

 Language courses are all taught by native speakers: they are mainly from Britain and America, but also, where possible, from other parts of the English-speaking world.